-What Can You Do with a Degree in Biotechnology and Bioenterprise?
+What Can You Do with a Degree in Biotechnology?

 MHA Search

-Biotechnology is an interdisciplinary and relatively new field of study with a wide range of practical applications.
-As a field of study examining life processes at cellular and molecular levels, biotechnology merges biology and technology toward the ultimate goal of creating advances to improve the health of our planet and all life on earth.
+Biotechnology is an interdisciplinary and relatively new field of study with many practical applications.
+As a field of study examining life processes at cellular and molecular levels, biotechnology merges biology and technology to create advances to improve the health of our planet and all life on earth.

 Modern biotechnology research has resulted in advances in the technology we use to overcome challenges and struggles related to health and healing, how we power our lives, our environmental impact, and the quality and quantity of food available to us.

 So what can you do with a biotechnology degree?
-Keep reading to learn more about a wide range of careers in the biotechnology and bioenterprise industries.
+Keep reading to learn more about a wide range of careers in biotechnology.

 Become a Biological Technician